 - Fiskars is known for making high quality paper crafting tools.
-The company has a six-scissor set that includes Victorian, Mini-Pinking, Heartbeat, Arabian, Stamp, and Lightening patterns.
-All are color-coded for easy reference.
+The company offers a set of six Contemporary Edgers which are easily identified by their handles.

 - EK Tools has a four-scissor set that is perfect for the beginning scrapbooker who just wants basic patterns.
 This set includes Wave, Deckle, Zig Zag, and Scallop scissors with an ergonomic design.
 These are suitable for both right and left handed crafters.